-State funding for public universities is rapidly declining, landmark June primaries and November midterm elections are around the corner, and the Berkeley’s housing crisis shows no signs of abatement.
+State funding for public universities is rapidly declining, landmark June primaries and November midterm elections are around the corner, and Berkeley’s housing crisis shows no signs of abatement.

 While state and local trends seem stacked against the Berkeley community, CalSERVE’s Nuha Khalfay is the only candidate on the ballot who is informed, committed and prepared to advocate for students.